cbl-dart/cbl-dart/packages/cbl/README.md

 ## Getting started

+Make sure you have set the required minimum target version in the build systems of the platforms you support.

-`CouchbaseLite` needs to be initialized with a configuration of how to load the binary libraries.
+Before you access any part of the library, `CouchbaseLite` needs to be initialized with a configuration of how to load the binary libraries.

 ```dart
 import 'package:cbl/cbl.dart';